cybertraining-dsc/hid-sample/technology/README.md

     cd ~/github/cloudmesh-community
     git clone https://github.com/cloudmesh-community/hid-sample.git

-You will not need to pull the hid-sample directory on a weekly schedule with
+You will need to pull the hid-sample directory on a weekly schedule with

     git pull